Evolving topologically deformed wormholes supported in the dark matter halo: Introduction

 \section{Introduction}

-A wormhole in spacetime is a gravitational quantum fluctuation or bridge, connecting different points and creating a short-cut.
-Einstein and Rosen first elaborate on wormhole in 1935 using the theory of general relativity.
-Then, main contributions on traversable wormholes are done by Morris, Thorne and Yurtsever in 1980s \cite{Morris:1988cz,Morris:1988tu}.
-However, since then, no one has discovered a wormhole to date, it is pure theoretical research area.
-To understand the nature of the Universe with its mysterious is an one of the puzzle of the human's life.
+A wormhole is a theoretical passage through spacetime, which connects different points and creates a short-cut for traveling in a spacetime.
+Einstein and Rosen initially elaborated on wormholes in 1935 using the theory of general relativity.
+Subsequently, the main contributions on traversable wormholes were done by Morris, Thorne, and Yurtsever in the 1980s \cite{Morris:1988cz,Morris:1988tu}.
+However, since then, no one has discovered a wormhole until now, it is completely based on theoretical research.
+Understanding the mysterious of the nature of the universe is a puzzle for humanity.